 Find Cheap Life Insurance Quotes in Your Area

-If you're young and unable to qualify for good rates from an insurer, whether it's due to a pre-existing medical condition or other issue, voluntary life insurance can be a great option.
+If you're young and unable to qualify for good rates from an insurer, whether it's due to a preexisting medical condition or another issue, voluntary life insurance can be a great option.
 Policies are guaranteed issue up to a certain limit, so you won't have to take a medical exam to purchase coverage.
 However, voluntary insurance rates are typically higher than healthy people could qualify for elsewhere, and they increase with age, so we recommend getting an individual policy if possible.

-Voluntary life insurance, also called supplemental life insurance or optional life insurance, is a type of group life insurance that is typically provided by through your work.
+Voluntary life insurance, also called supplemental life insurance or optional life insurance, is a type of group life insurance that is typically provided through your work.
 Employers generally offer two forms of group life insurance:

-- Basic Group Life Insurance: A limited amount of core life insurance coverage is often provided to employees at no cost.
+- Basic group life insurance: A limited amount of core life insurance coverage is often provided to employees at no cost.

-- Voluntary Employee Life Insurance: Employees can purchase additional group insurance for themselves, their spouses or their children through their employers in the form of voluntary insurance.
+- Voluntary employee life insurance: Employees can purchase additional group insurance for themselves, their spouses or their children through their employers in the form of voluntary insurance.
 The cost of coverage is deducted from employees’ paychecks by their employers.